Publius Aelius Hadrianus

 Despairing, Hadrian left government in the hands of Antoninus Pius, and retired, dying soon afterwards at the pleasure resort of Baiae on 10 July AD 138.

 Had Hadrian been a brilliant administrator and had he provided the empire with a period of stability and relative peace for 20 years, he died a very unpopular man.

 He had been a cultured man, devoted to religion, law, the arts – devoted to civilization.
 And yet, he also bore that dark side in him which could reveal him similar to a Nero or a Domitian at times.
 And so he was feared.
 And feared men are hardly ever popular.

-His body was buried twice in different places before finally his ashes should be laid to rest in the mausoleum he had built for himself at Rome.
+His body was buried twice in different places before finally his ashes were laid to rest in the mausoleum he had built for himself at Rome.